Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The item nickname to use.
     1. `INTEGER :0` Amount of items to add to cargo.
     1. `[True|False :False]` Whether this cargo is flagged as mission item.
+- `Act_SetVibe` Sets the vibe/attitude uni-directional between two targets.
+For label members that join later this action must be invoked again.
+    1. `STRING|Activator` Object by name or label whose vibe will be set.
+For players this only works if the target is another player.
+    1. `STRING|Activator` Object by name or label to change the vibe toward.
+For players it will automatically change their vibe in turn, too.
+If both arguments are players, it will stay uni-directional.
+    1. `FLOAT :0` The reputation value between `-1` and `1` to set the vibe on.